ederclayton/bot-cotacao/README.md

-# using adaptive cards sample
+# Bot to inform hotel LeCanton rate quotes

-Bot that informs LeCanton hotel rate quote when asked.
+Bot that informs LeCanton hotel rate quotes when asked.
 User must inform checkin and checkout dates.

 This bot has been created using [Bot Framework](https://dev.botframework.com).